-Governmental activities normally are supported by special assessments and interest.
+Governmental activities normally are supported by charges for services and interest.
 Program revenues include charges for services, and payments made by parties outside of the reporting government's citizenry if that money is restricted to a particular program.
 Program revenues are netted with program expenses in the statement of activities to present the net cost of each program.